 A strategy or approach that reduces the likelihood of risk of onset or delays the onset of adverse health problems or reduces the harm resulting from conditions or behaviors.

-Prevention is the act of stoping something before it can happen.
-In the context of mental health, prevention means to recognize key warning signs of decling mental health.
+Prevention is the act of stopping something before it can happen.
+In the context of mental health, prevention means to recognize key warning signs of declining mental health.
 Preventative measures become active when a trained eye notices the tell tale signs of a depressive or at risk individual.
-Preventative measures include an intervention, reasurrance, and support for the at risk individual.
+Preventative measures include an intervention, reassurance, and support for the at risk individual.

 Coalitions of change-oriented organizations and individuals working together to promote suicide prevention.
 Prevention networks might include statewide coalitions, community task forces, regional alliances, or professional groups.

 Factors that make it less likely that individuals will develop a disorder.
 Protective factors may encompass biological, psychological or social factors in the individual, family and environment.

 The medical science that deals with the origin, diagnosis, prevention, and treatment of mental disorders.

 The science concerned with the individual behavior of humans, including mental and physiological processes related to behavior.